Google Translate Disclaimer

 Any person or entities that rely on information obtained from the system does so at his or her own risk.
 Government of Saskatchewan is not responsible for any damage or issues that may possibly result from using translated website content.
 If you have any questions about Google™ Translate, please visit: Google™ Translate FAQs.

-Living through the COVID-19 pandemic can cause anxiety and worry in all of us.
-Whether you're coping with the loneliness of self-isolation, concerned about the health of your loved ones or worried about what the future may hold, there are mental health supports available to help you through this difficult time.
+Living with COVID-19 can cause anxiety and worry in all of us.
+Whether you're concerned about the health of your loved ones or worried about what the future may hold, there are mental health supports available to help you through this difficult time.

 If you are struggling with your mental health, go back to basics.
 Eat well balanced meals, get regular rest, and do basic exercises and stretching daily.
 Having daily small goals, flexible deadlines, and talking to others you trust, might help.
 There are mental health supports available if needed.

-It is natural to feel some stress and anxiety during a time when there have been so many changes and uncertainty.
+Despite an end to public health restrictions, living with COVID-19 can still cause stress and anxiety in some people.
 Stress and anxiety is a signal that we have to adapt and overcome challenges in order to protect others and ourselves.

-Stress may involve caring for an elderly family member, worrying about your own health or the health of a loved one, boredom, financial concerns, feeling a lack of belonging or connection, or technology fatigue.
+Stress may involve caring for an elderly family member, worrying about your own health or the health of a loved one, boredom, financial concerns, feeling a lack of belonging or connection.

 If the stress and anxiety of the pandemic is affecting your daily life, consider adopting healthy habits that are good for mental health.
 If you are still unable to cope or have underlying mental illness, reach out for help as soon as possible.